 This cadence should be aligned to the IEEE 802 meeting planner cadence, perhaps offset so that the outcome of the 802 meeting planner selection is known.

-A single PCO for NA/US Wireless Interim meetings should be selected
+A single PCO for North America (NA) Wireless Interim meetings should be selected

-Should cover all NA/US meetings within a three year period
+Should cover all NA meetings within a four year period.

-May be the same as the PCO for the IEEE 802 plenary meetings, but with Terms and Conditions (T&Cs) which are possibley modified specifically for IEEE 802 wireless interim meetings.
+May be the same as the PCO for the IEEE 802 plenary meetings, but with Terms and Conditions (T&Cs) which are possibly modified specifically for IEEE 802 wireless interim meetings.

-May be the same as the PCO used for non-NA/non-US Interim meetings
+May be the same as the PCO used for non-NA/non-US Interim meetings.

-May be selected based on past performance of PCOs used
+May be selected based on past performance of PCOs used.

 May be selected by asking prospective PCOs to provide a bid using a format (spreadsheet) that will capture comparative capabilities and costs.

-The decision as to whether to ask a single PCO to bid, or whether to ask multiple PCOs to bid will be made by motion in the WC SC Joint Treasury
+The decision as to whether to ask a single PCO to bid, or whether to ask multiple PCOs to bid will be made by motion in the WCSC Joint Treasury.

 A single PCO for non-NA/non-US Wireless Interim meetings should be selected

-Should cover all non-NA/non-US meetings within a three year period
+Should cover all non-NA/non-US meetings within a four year period.

-May be the same as the PCO used for NA/US Interim meetings
+May be the same as the PCO used for NA/US Interim meetings.

-May be selected based on past performance of PCOs used
+May be selected based on past performance of PCOs used.

 May be selected by asking prospective PCOs to provide a bid using a format (spreadsheet) that will capture comparative capabilities and costs.

-The decision as to whether to ask a single PCO to bid, or whether to ask multiple PCOs to bid will be made by motion in the WC SC Joint Treasury.
+The decision as to whether to ask a single PCO to bid, or whether to ask multiple PCOs to bid will be made by motion in the WCSC Joint Treasury.

 Any 802-sponsored “interims of the whole” are special cases and are not within the scope of this group.